 Determine if the coverage offered is affordable

-In general, affordability is calculated to ensure that the employee’s cost of employee-only coverage offered by the lowest-cost, eligible health plan does not exceed 9.5 percent of the employee’s household income.
+In general, affordability is calculated to ensure that the employees’ cost of employee-only coverage offered by the lowest-cost, eligible health plan does not exceed 9.5 percent of the employees’ household income.
 Of course, there is no way for an employer to determine household income precisely.
-There are, however, three safe harbors for calculating affordability.
-They are:
+There are, however, three safe harbors for calculating affordability:

 W-2, Box 1 income.
-Consider the example of Tom, an employee who works 40 hours per week; his W-2, Box 1 amount is $20,000 per year.
+Tom works 40 hours per week; his W-2, Box 1 amount is $20,000 per year.
 Affordable coverage for him would be a premium contribution not exceeding 9.5 percent of his monthly income, or $158 per month for employee-only coverage in the least-expensive eligible health plan.

 Rate of pay.
 Michele makes $8.50 per hour and works 130 hours per month, earning $1,105 per month.
 Affordable coverage for her would be a contribution not exceeding 9.5 percent of her monthly income, or $105 per month for employee-only coverage in the least-expensive eligible health plan.

 Federal poverty level.
-The third safe harbor is linked to the federal poverty level, which is $11,490 per year for a single person.
+The third safe harbor is linked to the federal poverty level, which in 2015 is $11,770 per year for a single person.
 Affordable employee-only coverage would be 9.5 percent of that figure—a contribution of $91 or less per month in the least-expensive eligible health plan.

-In those eamples, to avoid potential penalties, an employer would want to ensure that for at least the lowest-paid employees the contributions were not greater than $91 per month.
+In those samples, to avoid potential penalties, an employer would want to ensure that for at least the lowest-paid employees the contributions were not greater than $91 per month.

 Employers are using various strategies to achieve the affordability level.
 Some are implementing high-deductible health plans (which offer lower premiums) as an option for all employees.
-Some employers have designed employee premium contributions based on employees’ wages or level in the organization (the more you make, the more you pay in premium contributions).
+Some employers have designed employee premium contributions based on employees’ wages or level in the organization (the more they make, the more they pay in premium contributions).

 Determine if the plans offered meet standards of essential health coverage and minimum actuarial value

-Employers who have 50 or more FTEs must offer all full-time employees health coverage that not only is affordable but also provides essential care.
-The requirements for affordability were outlined in the previous section; in this section the focus is on essential health coverage as well as on related concepts such as actuarial value.
+Employers that have 50 or more FTEs must offer all full-time employees health coverage that not only is affordable but also provides essential care.
+The requirements for affordability were outlined in the previous section; in this section the focus is on essential health coverage and related concepts such as actuarial value.